berniebrrr/BRRR.fi-protocol-contracts/README.md

 ###### EmergencyWithdrawalETH - read

-In case of emgergency - withdrawal all eth. * Contract must be offline *
+In case of emgergency - withdrawal all ETH. * Contract must be offline *

 No parameters